Dtech7/CSCI136/README.md

 # CSCI136
-labs and projects for csci135/136 \n hunter college \n spring 2018
+labs and projects for csci135/136;
+hunter college;
+spring 2018